hphelion/documentation/hz.gettingstarted.md

 1. If on the "Network Topology" screen, click "Create Router" in the top right-hand navigation or left-hand navigation.
 If not, click "Routers" under the "Manage Network" heading in the left-hand navigation.

+***Create a Router Image 1.

-2. If you clicked "Routers" under "Manage Network", click "+Create Router" and enter the router name in the pop-up.
-If you clicked "Create Router" on the "Network Topology" screen, enter your router name.
-The router name and status appear on the "Routers" page. **Note**: For router details, click the router "Name" to display its ID number and status.
-If you do this, click "Back" on the browser before the following steps to make the "Set Gateway" action available.
+2. If you clicked "Routers" under "Manage Network", click "+Create Router" in the upper right-hand navigation and enter the router name in the pop-up.
+If you clicked "+Create Router" on the "Network Topology" screen, enter your router name and click "Create Router."

+3. Click "Router" in the left-hand navigation to see the router name and status. **Note**:  Click the router "Name" to display its ID number and status.
+If you do this, click "Routers" in the left-hand navigation to make the "Set Gateway" action available for the following step or click the "Back" button in your browser.

+***Create a Router Image 2

 3. On the "Router" page, click "Set Gateway" under "Actions" to connect your router to the Internet.

+***Create a Router Image 3

 4. Click the drop-down menu in the "External Network" box in the "Set Gateway" pop-up, select "Ext-Net," and click "Set Gateway."

 **Note**: The external network is the router's default route, with the router acting as a gateway for external connectivity.
 While you can configure a subnet that is internal-only, you must connect it to another subnet with external connectivity.

+***Create a Router Image 4

 ###Connect your network### {#Connectyournetwork}

 1. Click the router name on the "Routers" page.

-2. Click "+Add Interface" on the top far-right of the "Router Details" page. **Note**: You can click on the "Network Topology" link under "Manage Network" in the left-hand navigation to see a graphical representation of your network.
+2. Click "+Add Interface" on the top far-right of the "Router Details" page.

+***Connect your network image 1

 3. Click the drop-down menu in the "Select Subnet" box in the "Add Interface" pop-up and click on the network you configured. **Note**: You can optionally specify an IP address in the box provided, but the default interface IP address is the selected subnet's external gateway and the best choice unless you are setting up a more complicated connection.
 Any IP address you specify must belong to the subnet in the drop-down menu.

 4. Click "Add Interface."

+***Connect your network Image 2

 ##Manage HP Cloud## {#ManageHPCloud}